chesslablab/website/docs/index.md

 -------------------------------------------------------------------------------
 ```

 This is made possible with object-oriented programming (OOP) using [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#importing_modules_using_import_maps).
 Now you can get rid of libraries and frameworks like React, Vue, Next.js, as well as transpilers, bundlers and so on.
-Say goodbye to JavaScript fatigue!
 The ChesslaBlab website is written using OOP and the DOM.

 The following repositories are required to run an online chess platform with ChesslaBlab: